mvolkmann/blog/src/alpine.md

 The {% aTargetBlank
 "https://marketplace.visualstudio.com/items?itemName=adrianwilczynski.alpine-js-intellisense",
-"Alpine.js IntelliSense" %} extension for VS Code provides intellisense and snippets for Alpine directives and magic properties.
+"Alpine.js IntelliSense" %} extension from Adrian Wilczyński provides intellisense and snippets for Alpine directives and magic properties.

 The intellisense provides great documentation of